AntoninJuillard/blindify/README.md

 # Blindify App

-Cette application permet de jouer au blind test avec des playlists importées de l'API de spotify
+This application allows you to play blindtests with playlists imported from the spotify API